 As Gargano and Macnow tell it, the brass band cued up Here Comes Santa Claus and Olivo came running out from the end zone between a 100-yard column of dancing cheerleader elves.
 “He was the worst looking Santa I’ve ever seen,” Eagles PR director at the time Jim Gallagher told Gargano and Macnow.
 “Bad suit, scraggly beard.
 I’m not sure whether he was drunk, but he appeared to be.”

 The boos started raining down on Santa/Olivo.
-“At first I was scared, it was so loud,” Olivo told Gargano and Macnow in his Ocean City, NJ, home.
+“At first I was scared, it was so loud,” the late Olivo told Gargano and Macnow in his Ocean City, NJ, home.
 “But then I figured, Hey, it was just a good-natured teasing.
 I’m a Philadelphia fan.
 I know what was what.
 I thought it was funny.”

 As Olivo continued his wobbly run on the field, the snowballs started to come.
 By the time he made it to the south end zone, he was hit by several dozen launched from the stadium’s upper deck.
 “Oh, I got pelted,” Olivo recalled, who didn’t seem to mind the assault.
 Which begs the question: If Santa himself wasn’t outraged by the fans’ attack, maybe it’s time to stop using it it as proof of just how anti-social Philly fans are?